Shocking question I know. No one would do that, would they?

 There are many, many products on the market that contain liquid paraffin, including nappy rash creams, baby products, foot creams and many, many cosmetics and products for specific skin conditions.
 Products such as baby oil, E45 cream, Petroleum Jelly, Sudocrem and even good old Palmers Cocoa Butter cream all contain liquid paraffin, petroleum and some contain lanolin (another waterproofing additive that many people are allergic to).

-Alternatives would be olive oil, coconut oil, almond oil, beeswax, olive wax, coconut wax, cocoa butter, shea butter, mango butter….
+Natural alternatives would be olive oil, coconut oil, almond oil, beeswax, olive wax, coconut wax, cocoa butter, shea butter, mango butter….
 There is a vast list of natural, lovely oils, waxes and butters that come from nature and actually absorb into the skin to provide moisture deep down where the skin needs it most.
 Add that with some essential oils which benefit dry skin conditions and you’re onto a natural winning formula which is going to help your skin problems, rather than just papering over the cracks and maintaining skin conditions with mineral oils.

 Think of the skin like a living, breathing piece of wood.
-If you varnish it so it can’t breathe it will eventually crack and need more and more layers of varnish which will suffocate it and make it crack more; but if you oil the wood with a nurturing oil and condition it with something that sinks in and brings out the condition of the wood it will keep lovely for a lot longer.
+If you varnish it so it can’t breathe it will eventually crack and need more and more layers of varnish which will suffocate it and make it crack more; but if you oil the wood with a nurturing oil that will penetrate the wood and condition it with something that sinks in and brings out the condition of the wood it will keep lovely for a lot longer.
 It will be able to breathe and won’t need varnishing.

 Conditioned skin will be healthier and will be able to heal itself.
-Let’s keep the petrol in the pumps and not in our bathroom cupboards. 🙂 xx
+Let’s keep the petrol in the pumps and not in our bathroom cupboards.